Why Is My Milkweed Drooping?

 Milkweed: An Overview

-Milkweed is a flowering herb that has about 140 species all across North and South America.
-It excretes milky fluids known as cardenolides which are toxic to humans and animals but serves as food for some species of butterflies.
+Milkweed is a flowering herb with about 140 species all across North and South America.
+It excretes milky fluids known as cardenolides, which are toxic to humans and animals but serve as food for some butterflies.

 Best Milkweed Varieties According To Region